> Joseph Taylor > Songs > Died for Love

 “Blind beetles!” exclaimed Peter Kennedy.
 “Why did she want to be like a blind beetle?”
 “Well,” said Caroline, “because he courted her and he got her in trouble, and he sent her a flower picking to court another girl, you see … He courted this other girl and took her to the ale-house.
 He thought more of she than what he did of she and he slighted she to have she.
 So she said she’d sooner be a blind beetle than seek his company again.
 So would I. Wouldn’t you?”

-Geoff Ling sang Died for Love in a recording made by Keith Summers in 1974-5.
-This was published in 1977 on the Ling Family’s Topic album Singing Traditions of a Suffolk Family.
-It was also included in 1998 on the Topic anthology Who’s That at My Bed Window?
+Geoff Ling sang Died for Love in a recording made by Keith Summers Keith Summers in Cyril Poacher’s home in Stone Common, Blaxhall, Sussex, on 17 December 1974.
+It was published in 1977 on the Ling Family’s Topic album Singing Traditions of a Suffolk Family, and it was included in 1998 on the Topic anthology Who’s That at My Bed Window?
 (The Voice of the People Volume 10).

 Linda Adams sang this song as A Brisk Young Sailor in 1975 on her and Paul Adams’ Sweet Folk and Country album of songs and ballads of Cumbria, Far Over the Fell.
 Linda and Susan Adams also sang it on the 2001 Fellside anthology Voices in Harmony.
-The sleeve notes commented:
+This track was also included in 2005 on the Fellside sampler Cutting Edge.
+Paul Adams noted:

 A very widespread song with a number of titles: I Wish I Wish; Died for Love; The Alehouse in the Town.
 There is a school of thought which believes that this is a fragment of another song.
 It is worth noting, but loses importance at it makes a good song on its own.
 This version was collected by Ann Gilchrist from a 70 year old carpenter, Mr James Bayliff of Bardon, Westmorland in 1909.
 [VWML AGG/3/59f, AGG/8/12] ; It possesses a fine Dorian Mode tune.

 Jacqui McShee sang A Bold Young Farmer in 1980 on the John Renbourn Group’s Transatlantic album The Enchanted Garden.
-John Renbourn noted:
+Pentangle also sang it at Queen Elizabeth Hall in September 1988 in a BBC Radio 2 recording that was included in 2022 on their 6 CD anthology Through the Ages.
+John Renbourn noted on his album:

 This is another very popular theme in traditional folk music.
 A young woman, pregnant and forsaken by the child’s father.
 In her shame and grief she wished herself dead, but, that her baby should be born and to be claimed by her lover.
 Isla Cameron sings a very fine version of this song, which can be heard on a Transatlantic album, Songs of Love, Lust and Loose Living.